 5. Build up a following and be able to feed yourself

-Whenever you speak to a law firm who is looking to recruit in a senior associate or junior partner they are ultimately looking for someone who has a ‘following’.
+Whenever you speak to a law firm that’s looking to recruit in a senior associate or junior partner, they are ultimately looking for someone who has a ‘following’.
 What this means is ready-made referral networks (see above) or clients who will follow the lawyer to the new firm.

 Unless you are a senior associate in a very large firm you will need to be able to feed yourself if you want to make partner.
 To what extent you need to be able to feed yourself will vary from firm to firm.
 However if you are in a UK top 100 – top 20 firm, then you need to be able to demonstrate:

-- you are not overly reliant on one client or one referrer
+- that you are not overly reliant on one client or one referrer

-6. Tell your partners that you are committed to progressing to partner
+6. If you want to make partner, tell your partners that you are committed to progressing your career

 You really do need to let your partners know that you are interested in progressing your career to partner.
 Here is advice on how to safely tell your partners you want to make partner.